tari-labs/tari-university/README.md

 Welcome to Tari Labs University

-Our mission: To be the premier destination for balanced and accessible learning material for blockchain, digital curerency and digital assets learning material.
+Our mission: To be the premier destination for balanced and accessible learning material for blockchain, digital currency and digital assets learning material.

 We hope to make this a learning experience for us at Tari Labs: as a means to grow our knowledge base and internal expertise or as a refresher-- but we think this will also be an excellent resource for anyone interested in the myriad of disciplines required to understand blockchain technology.